Beppu is a famous onsen city located in the South of Japan. What is it like to live in Beppu, Japan?

 Well, as I quickly realized that because of my limited (read non-existent) experience of Japanese society, it would be impossible for me ever to be totally prepared for the move.

-I also fill my suitcase with those kinds of things, while trying to teach myself some of the Japanese writing systems and reading up on university guidelines for getting to the dormitory.
+I also fill my suitcase with those things while trying to teach myself some of the Japanese writing systems and reading up on university guidelines for getting to the dormitory.

-I think the one thing which has shocked me the most is several different types of packaging and plastic wraps and bags that Japanese people tend to use, or in my personal opinion, waste, daily.
+The one thing that has shocked me the most is several different types of packaging and plastic wraps and bags that Japanese people tend to use, or in my personal opinion, waste daily.

 As far as possible, I’ve tried to limit my usage by telling shop clerks that the small plastic bag for the tofu isn’t necessary, or ‘no, I don’t need an extra plastic bag for the omiyage I just bought.’

-The toughest part of living in Japan has been the language barrier.
+The most challenging part of living in Japan has been the language barrier.

-I still remember one of the first days in Beppu, when I was going downtown alone and couldn’t understand a word of what was being said in the loudspeakers of the bus, or how to read the characters for the stops.
+I still remember one of the first days in Beppu when I was going downtown alone and couldn’t understand a word of what was being said on the loudspeakers of the bus or how to read the characters for the stops.

 That day, because I didn’t have a phone, I solved it by randomly getting off at a location that seemed suitable.

-Later on, I learned to make use of different apps to make not only traveling but also daily life in general, a bit smoother.
+Later on, I learned to use different apps to make traveling and daily life, in general, a bit smoother.

 I don’t think I’ve ever experienced direct discrimination or hostility.

-However, there are small things that keep reminding me about being a ‘scary’ foreigner, such as the excessive spaces left on the train or a lack of eye contact or recognition of me being there, especially when I’m with a Japanese acquaintance.
+However, small things keep reminding me about being a ‘scary’ foreigner, such as the excessive spaces left on the train or a lack of eye contact, or recognition of me being there, especially when I’m with a Japanese acquaintance.

 Hot springs!

-Beppu is a hot spring town, and I’m an onsen lover, so being able to go to the local 100yen host spring whenever I feel like it is a wonderful advantage that comes with living here.
+Beppu is a hot spring town, and I’m an onsen lover, so going to the local 100yen host spring whenever I feel like it is a wonderful advantage that comes with living here.

-If I would have to point out something that I feel less enthusiastic about, it’d be the almost non-existent green areas.
+If I have to point out something that I feel less enthusiastic about, it’ll be the almost non-existent green areas.
 I grew up surrounded by a lot of greenery, both in and outside the urban areas.

-While Beppu is surrounded by mountains and forests, it lacks, in my opinion, parks and other green zones within the city.
+While mountains and forests surround Beppu, it lacks, in my opinion, parks and other green zones within the city.

 There are a few parks, but not by far as many as I’ve been spoiled with growing up, so the abundance of urban greenery is something I miss.

-My personal favorite is waking up before dawn, head out to the harbor and watch the sunrise from there; however, since I am a bit of a snoozer that doesn’t happen often enough.
+My personal favorite is waking up before dawn, heading out to the harbor, and watching the sunrise from there; however, since I am a bit of a snoozer, that doesn’t happen often enough.

 On the other hand, visiting the onsen doesn’t require any early mornings, so that’s something I love doing!